 Not for him were the multiple diagnostic tests as of today, only if he was unable to come to a conclusion would he advise any test, definitely not a battery of them.
 There was a very limited use of technology in his diagnosis.

 He would diagnose and treat your fevers, diarrhea’s, respiratory tract infections, urinary tract infections, renal calculi, monitor your pregnancy, any skin infections, in fact he could and would treat everything.
 He was the jack of all trades, you had a fall, and he would clean and dress it with a jab of tetanus too.
 If it was a bigger contused, lacerated wound that too he would clean, suture and dress.
 Any foreign body in the eye, he would easily remove, similarly with foreign bodies in the ear or nose. if you had corns that too would be easily removed by him, so would he easily remove a sebaceous cyst or even a lipoma.
-Any lady needed an auroplasty, at that too he was an expert.
-There was nothing he didn’t know nor could not do and that too for a minuscule payment.
-He was the physician and surgeon rolled into one.
+Any lady needed an auro plasty, at that too he was an expert.
+There was nothing he didn’t know nor could not do and that too for a minuscule fee.
+He was the physician and surgeon all rolled into one.
 He would even provide day care if necessary and would administer intravenous fluids.
 His clinic or dispensary was of mediocre settings, maybe 2 or three rooms.
 A table, a chair, an examination table, a few posters on the walls, a calendar, stools for his patients.
 It was a sparse but well-equipped setup.
 An electric sterilizer in the corner, his shelves would be filled with medicines, cotton, dressing material, suture material, intravenous fluids, iv sets, sticking tape and all necessary accessories.
 There would be an emergency tray at one corner, a Xray viewer, his stethoscopes, hammer, forceps and scissors all well stacked, a small refrigerator in one corner for the vaccines.
 In short, he was well equipped to handle any type of patient.

 He doubled up as a gynecologist, obstetrician and pediatrician too.
 Immunization of the children too was his responsibility.
 As he stocked and dispensed medicines too he was also the pharmacist.
 Everything under one roof.
 His patients were a happy lot, after all he was part of their family, and he joined them in their household celebrations as also in their sorrows.
 He could be called for house visits regularly, he never refused.
 There were long queues but no prior appointments were necessary.
 If you had monetary problems, you could pay later or even the kind doctor would many a time just waive it off.
 He family doctor also gave advise to families on the education of their children, he counseled his patients and family members to give up smoking, alcohol, drugs if they were addicted to it and successfully too.
 Family squabbles too would be settled by the shrewd doctor.
 He provided his services for both acute and chronic illnesses.
 He provided rehabilitation advice and care.
-The family doctor gave quality time and advises to his patients, he always avoided unnecessary investigations.
+The family doctor gave quality time and advice to his patients, he always avoided unnecessary investigations.
 He was a boon to the community.
 He was a trusted person.
 Even if a patient needed a referral to a secondary or higher center, he would facilitate that too.
 No wonder he was called the family doctor.

 But as usual good things never last forever.
 The early eighties and later decades saw the influx of the specialist doctors.
 They specialized in different fields.
 There were physicians, pediatricians, gynecologists, skin specialists, ophthalmologists, ENT specialists etc. Slowly some patients who were better educated and financially stronger began preferring to see a specialist rather than the family doctor.
 Of course, the specialists too were very good doctors in their respective fields, but they cost more, prior appointments were needed, long lists of tests were asked to be done, yet the patients had the satisfaction of having gone to a specialist to get the right treatment, but at odd times and hours they still rushed to the family doctors in times of emergency.